Monitoring natural forest reserves in Switzerland

 The Confederation is interested in learning about the effectiveness of its reserve policy.
 What does forest development look like in natural forest reserves?
 Are there actually differences to managed forests, and if so, what are they?
 For scientists, natural forest reserves are unique open-air laboratories in which they can study forest development and biodiversity.

-Eighty years of natural forest research
+Swiss natural forest research

+We have been researching forest dynamics in a network of Swiss forest reserves and in the primeval forests of the Ukrainian Carpathians for around 80 years.
 Since 2006, we have joined forces with the the ETH and FOEN in the long-term research project "Monitoring Swiss Natural Reserves".
 As part of this project, a standardised, practicable method has been developed for a Swiss natural forest monitoring system.
 A large area of the ETH reserves is still under observation; a portion has been discontinued in order to enable incorporating additional reserves to the observation programme, which will complement it appropriately.
 There are now 49 reserves under observation which cover the vegetation types throughout Switzerland.
+They are described in the book “Waldreservate” (now only available from the WSL).

 The objectives of the research project are: